matinanadali/Transcom/README.md

 ## Needed improvements/ issues to resolve
 1. General Performance

-     - [ ] Drag-and-drop feature bug fix.
-At this time, the drag-and-drop functionality for file uploads is not supported.
+     - [ ] Ensure drag-and-drop feature is stable across various browsers
      - [ ] Automatic recognition of the source language of the pasted text.

 2. User Interface

-     - [ ] Searchable dropdown for languages
+     - [ ] Searchable dropdown for languages.
-     - [ ] Design how-to-use and contact pages
+     - [x] Design <s>how-to-use and</s> contact page

 3. Additional features

-     - [ ] Code samples for the user to test the functionality of the app.
+     - [x] Code samples for the user to test the functionality of the app.
      - [ ] Support for multiple file and directory uploads.
+     - [ ] Connect with Github to translate comments in github repositories
      - [ ] Support for more programming languages.